Bwilliamson55/bwilliamson55.github.io/_posts/2023-02-05-The Silo Problem.md

 date: 2023-02-05 08:00
 categories: [General, Dev]
 author: bwilliamson
-tags: [devops, general, silos, projects, sysadmin]
+tags: [devops, general, silos, projects, sysadmin, videos, metabase, n8n]
 ---
 # What is The silo problem?
 > *The silo problem is a name I'm using for any knowledge or experience based bottlenecks in projects.*